example42/psick/docs/vagrant.md

 Here you can see a multi VM ```Vagrantfile``` and its ```config.yaml``` file.

-This configuration file provides a quite flexible way to customise the nodes you want to see with your ```vagrant status``` (<boast_mode>Only this feature would deserve a dedicated Project</boast_mode>.
+This configuration file provides a quite flexible way to customise the nodes you want to see with your ```vagrant status``` (*Only this feature would deserve a dedicated Project*).
 Read below for more details on how to customise it.

 Basic vagrant commands (here used a sample VM called dev-local-puppet-01):